nicholasgower/PlanetsLib/README.md

     * PlanetsLib detects this technology by name.
 Players will be unable to drop cargo (excluding players and construction robots) to planets with that name before researching the technology.
     * Only the fields `type`, `name`, `localised_name`, `localised_description`, `effects`, `icons` will be defined, so you will need to add `unit` (or `research_trigger`) and prerequisites.
     * A locale entry for this technology is automatically generated, but you are free to override it.
+* Note that players can use [this mod](https://mods.factorio.com/mod/disable-cargo-drops-techs) to disable the effect of this restriction.

 ## Surface conditions